 Zacks Premium offers lists of stock recommendations, which are ranked based on qualities like growth, value, and momentum.
-There are dozens of recommendations every day, so you’ll need to do your homework to decide which stocks are a fit for your portfolio.
+There are dozens of recommendations every day, so you’ll need to do your homework to decide which are the best stocks for your portfolio.
 Zacks Premium costs $249 per year.

 IBD Leaderboard is a more expensive service oriented towards technical traders.
 Every stock pick comes with an annotated chart to illustrate entry and exit points.
-This service costs $69 per month, making it far more expensive than either Stock Advisor or Rule Breakers.
+This service costs $69 per month, making it far more expensive than either a Stock Advisor or Rule Breakers subscription.

-Conclusion: The Motley Fool Stock Advisor vs. Rule Breakers
+Conclusion: Motley Fool Stock Advisor vs. Rule Breakers

 The Motley Fool Stock Advisor and Rule Breakers are two stock picking newsletters with incredible performance over the past two decades.
-They’re inexpensive enough that signing up for both can help you build a portfolio of long-term growth stocks quickly.
-But if you have to sign up for one service, we recommend Stock Advisor because of its stronger returns and balanced approach to the stock market.
+They’re inexpensive enough that signing up for both can help you build a portfolio of high-growth stocks quickly.
+If you have to choose one service for stock investing, we recommend Stock Advisor because of its stronger returns and balanced approach to the stock market.